PAIDiPaidThis.com

 C-section costs for French bulldogs and flat-faced breeds in the UK

 French bulldogs, English bulldogs and other flat-faced breeds are far more likely to need a caesarean than most dogs, largely because of how the puppies are built.
 If you own one of these breeds, planning for the surgery is sensible rather than pessimistic.
+The gap between a planned daytime caesarean and an out-of-hours emergency one is often the single biggest thing you can control.
 To see the numbers, compare what real owners paid in the real prices below.

 The quick version

-• Brachycephalic breeds like French bulldogs frequently cannot give birth naturally.
+• Brachycephalic breeds like French bulldogs frequently cannot give birth naturally, so a caesarean is often the expected route rather than a last resort.

-• Many of these caesareans are planned, which is usually cheaper than an emergency one.
+• Many of these caesareans are planned around the bitch's due dates, which is usually cheaper than an emergency out-of-hours procedure.

-• Anaesthetic care needs extra attention in flat-faced dogs, which can affect the cost.
+• Anaesthetic care needs extra attention in flat-faced dogs because of their airway shape, and that extra monitoring can affect the final bill.

-• Breeding and whelping are commonly excluded from standard pet insurance.
+• Breeding and whelping are commonly excluded from standard pet insurance, so most owners pay the full cost themselves.

 Published and surveyed prices